HandongHCI/HandongHCI.github.io/Courses/HCI03.md

 - [New Sony Aibo](https://www.youtube.com/watch?v=oGo0TwNXXuo): Do you think people really want to live with robot pets?
 Or those are just expensive toys?
 In terms of INTERACTION, what values can those robot pets bring in our daily life?

 - Interactive fitting room

+What do you expect to do, if you have this kind of product (say, smart mirror) at your home?
 <div style="position: relative; padding-bottom: 56.25%; padding-top: 0px; margin-bottom: 50px; height: 0;"><iframe src="https://www.youtube.com/embed/qWz9fA7RUyc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 <br><br><br>

 **B. Sports and Entertainment**

+What benefits the ICT-based interactive sports can provide to people?
+- better health
+- focus on training (e.g., coached by an AI trainer)
+- imediate feedbacks (e.g., posture correction, calorie usage)
+- fun, joyful, not boring
+- challenging
+- achievements, accomplishments
+- exercise track records
+- reminders
+- ...

+See the following videos.
+Looks so fun to play!

 - MIRROR
 <div style="position: relative; padding-bottom: 56.25%; padding-top: 0px; margin-bottom: 50px; height: 0;"><iframe src="https://www.youtube.com/embed/S9yIcNyEfbY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>